Rules for the Use of Internet Workstations

 4. As the Internet workstations are in view of other patrons and staff, users are not permitted to display any visual images containing nudity, obscenity or graphic violence.
 The acceptability of screen displays will be left to the discretion of the library staff.

-5. Patrons may print information from the Internet workstations at the cost of 15 cents per page.
+5. Patrons may print information from the Internet workstations at the cost of $0.15 per page black & white copies and $0.30 per page for color copies.
 Some documents, such as World Wide Web sites, may be numerous pages in length.
 Users are financially responsible for all printouts.

 6. Downloading programs to the workstations hard drive is prohibited and blocked by security systems.
 Users may use USB drives to temporarily upload a document to our workstations to use during their sessions.